When my acne was at its worst, foundation ranked highly in a list of items that I could not live without.

 Foundation has given me the freedom to escape those horrified expressions and spared me the ordeal of having to explain my appearance.
-Although makeup wasn’t a permanent solution to the way I felt about my skin, it did allow me temporarily forget that I had acne and live ‘normally’.
-I also found makeup a great preventative against wasting hours in front of the mirror obsessing over my skin.
+Although makeup isn’t a permanent solution to the way I feel about my skin, it has allowed me to temporarily forget that I have acne and live ‘normally’.
+Sometimes I even need to hide acne from myself, finding that concealing my breakouts prevents me from obsessing over my skin.

 Over the last fourteen years I have used a lot of different types of foundation depending on the severity of my acne.
 In this blog I explain the difference between the foundations available and what skin type they are best suited to.

 For build-able coverage

 For those of you with rosacea, or sensitive skin types, using a mineral foundation will conceal your skin minimising the risk of further aggravation.
 What I love about this type of foundation is that it is build-able – so as you grow more confident in your skin, you can reduce how much you apply!

 Depending on the brand, mineral makeups are free of the usual skin irritants, like mineral oil, colours and fragrances.
 My absolute favourite has to be YoungBlood – Natural Mineral Loose Foundation!
-This covered my blemishes perfectly without drying or clogging my pores which meant I could conceal my breakouts GUILT FREE!
+This covers my blemishes perfectly without drying or clogging my pores which means I can conceal my breakouts GUILT FREE!
 If you are unsure how to decipher the ingredients of your preferred foundation, check out this amazing app – Think Dirty.